intel-analytics/ipex-llm/README.md

    ```

 ## Built-in deep learning models
-Analytics Zoo provides several built-in deep learning models that you can use for a variety of problem types, such as *object detection*, *image classification*, *text classification*, *recommedation*, etc.
+Analytics Zoo provides several built-in deep learning models that you can use for a variety of problem types, such as *object detection*, *image classification*, *text classification*, *recommendation*, etc.

 ### Object detection API
 Using *Analytics Zoo Object Detection API* (including a set of pretrained detection models such as SSD and Faster-RCNN), you can easily build your object detection applications (e.g., localizing and identifying multiple objects in images and videos), as illustrated below.